Our History & Culture

 Sacred and Archaeological sites

-Likuliku is surrounded by some significant and important sites, most of which can be visited during your stay at the resort.
+Likuliku is surrounded by some significant and important archeological and sacred sites, most of which can be visited during your stay at the resort.

 The original village of Yaro was located in Likuliku about two centuries ago before being relocated to its current location.
 On the lease, the headland is marked as “Sacred Rock”.
 Before Christianity, the special clan of the “Bete”, the ancient Fijian priests from the village of Yaro, would make traditional sacrifice to the Sea Gods using kava roots and produce from the land at certain times in the lunar calendar.